Nymphaeum (Olympia): The aqueduct

-A little further to the east, at 15.14 km from Olympia, and 115 m elevation, is the right-bank tributary of the Alfeios, the Erymanthos, descending copiously from the heights of Mount Erymanthos through whitewater extents.
-The mountain stream descends as a pebble-bottom ditch choked with vegetation from springs and waterfalls of the upper col until it reaches Tripotama as a goo0d-sized, fast-flowing shallow river.
+A little further to the east, at 15.14 km from Olympia and 115 m elevation, is the right-bank tributary of the Alfeios, the Erymanthos, descending copiously from the heights of Mount Erymanthos through rapids.
+The mountain stream descends as a pebble-bottom ditch choked with vegetation from springs and waterfalls of the upper col until it reaches Tripotama as a good-sized, fast-flowing shallow river.
 There it enters Erymanthos gorge.
 There are no tracks along its whitewater extent through there until it reaches Haratsariou gorge, where there is a road crossing over an iron bridge, the Nemouta bridge.
 Southward from there a difficult hiking trail crosses the mouths of two ravines conducting additional water through a cascading region known as Nemouta Falls, some 30 waterfalls draining a wider region, which enhance the flow below.